 Finally, a partial or total knee replacement may be recommended if more conservative efforts fail to relieve pain or improve movement.
 During a knee replacement procedure, all or part of the joint will be replaced with artificial prosthetic parts.

 The first course of action for anyone suffering knee pain should be to consulting with your doctor.
 For more specialized help, see a knee expert at Rothman Institute.
 Our physicians are some of the most experienced specialists for osteoarthritis in knee joints, and they can offer comprehensive and caring treatment for you.
 You can rest assured knowing that you will be guided each step of the way toward a healthier, less painful lifestyle.
-Call Rothman Institute today to schedule an appointment at 800.321.9999.
+For more information, please visit us here or contact us at 1-800-321-9999.